joby-lol/image-transform/README.md

 ### Transforms

-A 1.0 release will be made available once the following transforms are available and solidly tested across all drivers:
+A 1.0 release will be made available once the following transforms are available and solidly tested across all drivers.
+These are basically what I see as the bare minimum for such a library to be useful.

 * rotate (in 90 degree increments)
 * mirror-h